On this page

 Our Approach

-We do not see used equipment only as waste.
-We see it as a flow of value.
+We do not see end-of-life hardware merely as waste.
+Through Ohata.ai, we view electronic scrap as a continuous, dynamic flow of digital and material value.

 Connection with Ohata Shoji Inc.

-Ohata Shoji Inc. has more than 25 years of experience in recycling and resource recovery in Japan.
+Ohata Shoji Inc. brings more than 25 years of specialized recycling and resource recovery experience from Japan directly into the digital landscape.

-Ohata Shoji America Inc. brings this experience into the U.S. market through local operations in Seattle.
+Ohata Shoji America Inc. integrates this extensive technical heritage into the U.S. digital market through its strategic hub in Seattle.

 Looking Ahead

-Through ohata.ai, Ohata Shoji Inc. and Ohata Shoji America Inc. aim to build a resource distribution platform for the AI era.
+Through Ohata.ai, Ohata Shoji Inc. and Ohata Shoji America Inc. are actively building an automated resource distribution and re-commerce platform optimized for the AI era.
+We are pioneering a friction-free, online ecosystem designed to meet the growing challenges of next-generation tech disposal.